Competition Thoughts

 CrossFit Oakdale had a great weekend.
 Team CFO took on Barbell’s For Boobs at CrossFit Parabellum on Saturday and several of our “master’s” athletes took on Proanox WOD 2 on Monday.

-Chance and I, viagra Bob and Denny, price Tricia and Alison, Kirk and Tolla, Jessika L, Robin and Jen along with Hannah and Brody, Finn and Kate, Dylan, Jack, and Will took the challenges of Karen Meets Grace and 30 burpees for time (for the kids).
+Chance and I, # Bob and Denny, price Tricia and Alison, Kirk and Tolla, Jessika L, Robin and Jen along with Hannah and Brody, Finn and Kate, Dylan, Jack, and Will took the challenges of Karen Meets Grace and 30 burpees for time (for the kids).

 For many, this was the first taste of a competitive CrossFit environment.
 It was a great, positive atmosphere, the nerves were high and the competition was fierce.
 Hopefully, there were some lessons learned.